 It is not new for Kaspersky to be held under suspicion as there have been a number of critics in the past that have questioned the legitimacy of the software company.
 But Kaspersky only has this to say, “We stay on the bright side, and never, never go to the dark side.”

-Up till now, no proof exists that establishes Kaspersky having any ties with the Russian government.
+Up until now, no proof exists that establishes Kaspersky having any ties with the Russian government.